 E. If the logistic regression model had an indicator of 5 year mortality as the response variable, but had an indicator of LDL less than 160 mg/dL as the predictor of interest, this would be a reparameterization of the logistic regression model analyzed in parts A through C of this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who have serum LDL less than 160 mg/dL and those who have serum LDL greater than or equal to 160 mg/dL) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 Similarly, the answers to parts B and C of this question would also remain the same.
 If the logistic regression model had an indicator of 5 year mortality as the response variable, but had an indicator of LDL less than 160 mg/dL as the predictor of interest, this would be a reparameterization of the logistic regression model analyzed in parts A through C of this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who have serum LDL greater than or equal to 160 mg/dL and those who have serum LDL less than 160 mg/dL) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 The answers to parts B and C of this question would also remain the same, and in each case, the odds of 5 year mortality would be obtained by taking the multiplicative inverse of the odds of 5 year survival that are given naturally by this recoded logistic regression model.

+Grade: 2/3.
+Saturation is not the key reason.
+The key reason is linear transformation of the predictor and a binary response variable